 It is true that there is no scientific proof of life after life and of the human soul.
 However, I believe there is a soul and it is energy recognized as light.
 I am drawn to the duality of light and dark--conceptualized as absence and presence.
 My work focuses on the connection humans have with the natural world.
 By means of my constructed imagery, I propose that when our bodies die our soul as light energy become one with the environment, leading to the continuation of life.

-Angelina Kidd created the technique of constructed imagery while pursuing her Master of Fine Arts at Lesley University College of Art and Design.
-Each piece is crafted by hand with a selection of raw materials, including tissue and construction paper, drawings, sketches, photographs, and plants.
-The three-dimensional, densely layered piece is then photographed with an original device that preserves the mise-en-scène.
+Each piece of constructed imagery is handcrafted using a variety of raw materials, including tissue and construction paper, drawings, sketches, photographs, and plants.
+The three-dimensional, densely layered piece is then photographed using an original device that preserves the mise-en-scène.
 The end effect is one of shadow theater, blending mythology, fantasy, and realism.